galaxybomb23/ECE461-Software-Engineering/README.md

 ### Initial Setup
 `cd` into the cloned directory.

-Open the `.env` file.
+Create a new file titled `.env` in the root of the repo.
+Copy and paste the text below into the file.
 Paste your GitHub API token in the quotes after `GITHUB_TOKEN`.
 Type the desired log level into the quotes after `LOG_LEVEL`.
 Paste the path of your log file in the quotes after `LOG_FILE`.
 ```
 GITHUB_TOKEN = ""
 LOG_LEVEL = ""